 There have been four Churches that have served the people of Mentone.
 The first two Churches were built on the site of the present Kilbreda College.
 In the late 1920s the site of the present Church and school were purchased and the third Church was built as a combined Hall/ Church within the new school complex.

 With the arrival of Fr Francis O’Hanlon as Parish Priest in 1948, planning began for the building of the permanent Church.
 On Sunday, 19th May 1957, Fr O’Hanlon turned the first sod preparatory to the building of St Patrick’s Church.
 The Church was blessed and opened by Archbishop Simmonds on March 13th 1960 and Solemnly Consecrated by Bishop Arthur Fox on May 19th 1965.

-In the last ten years the Parish Priest of Mentone has also had responsibility for the Parish of East Parkdale, due to a shortage of clergy.
-Just over 5 years ago the two parishes were merged as the present Parish of Mentone-Parkdale.
+The Parish Priest of Mentone also has responsibility for the Parish of East Parkdale, due to a shortage of clergy.
+The two parishes were merged as the present Parish of Mentone-Parkdale.